sevidmusic/Roady/README.md

 Files whose name contains the string:

     global

 will be served in response to all Requests.

 ### JS:

-The js directory is not required, but if it exists
-                 a Route will be dynamically defined for each file it contains.
-Any additional Routes will have to be configured manually in the modules
-                 APPROPRIATE.SITE.AUTHORITY.json files.
-The js directory is where a module's javascript files
-                 should be located.
+The `js` directory is where a module's javascript files should be located.

-                 Files in the js directory will have a Route defined for them dynamically that will map to a request whose name matches the files name excluding the js file extension.
+The `js` directory is not required, but if it exists a Route will be dynamically defined for each file it contains that responds to a Request whose name matches the name of the javascript file excluding the `.js` extension.
+Any additional Routes will have to be configured manually in a `APPROPRIATE.SITE.AUTHORITY.json` file.

 For example, a file named:

     homepage.js

 would be served in response to a Request named:

     homepage

 Files whose name contains the string:

     global

 will be served in response to all Requests.

 ### OUTPUT:
-The output directory is not required, but if it
-                 exists a Route will be dynamically defined for each file it contains.
-Any additional Routes will have to be configured manually in the modules
-                 APPROPRIATE.SITE.AUTHORITY.json files.

-The output directory is where a module's output files
-                 should be located.
+The `output` directory is where a module's `php` and `html` files should be located.

-                 Files in the output directory will have a Route defined for them dynamically that will map to a request whose name matches the files name excluding the php file extension.
+The `output` directory is not required, but if it exists a Route will be dynamically defined for each file it contains that responds to a Request whose name matches the name of the `php` or `html` file excluding the `.php` or `.html` extension.
+Any additional Routes will have to be configured manually in a `APPROPRIATE.SITE.AUTHORITY.json` file.

 For example, a file named:

     homepage.php

 would be served in response to a Request named:

     homepage

 Files whose name contains the string:

     global

 will be served in response to all Requests.

-                 Modules may also contain other files and directories that may be needed for the module to function.

 # Roady's User Interface (UI)

-Roady's UI uses a Router and the Routes defined by installed Modules to determine the `php` files, `html` files, `css` files, and `javascript` files that should be served in Response to a Request.
+Roady's UI uses a Router and the Routes defined by installed Modules to determine what output, link tags, and script tags should be rendered in Response to a Request.

-Roady's UI defines an internal layout with the following Named Positions which can be targeted by the Named Positions defined by a Module's Routes to determine where a Module's output should be located relative to the output of other Modules.
+### Named Positions

+Roady's UI uses layouts to determine the structure of the collective `output`, `css` stylesheets, and `javascript` files that should be rendered in Response to a Request.

 ```
 roady-page-title-placeholder